 Resiliency is an Outcome of Brand Alignment

-When bumps occur, a brand’s ability to easily recover is often connected to how focused the company has been on the customer promise.
+When bumps occur, a brand’s ability to gracefully recover is often connected to how focused the company has been on the customer promise.
 Companies that have rigorously and intentionally aligned behind the brand promise are generally able to recover faster and easier.
 What makes them more resilient?

 Brand-aligned companies typically have strong cultures that rely on the customer promise as a solid foundation and context for day-to-day operations.
 When a situation occurs, leaders can immediately look to the brand promise to guide them toward solutions.
 By acting in accordance with the promise, leaders can make decisions and take action to resolve the situation while maintaining the integrity of the organization and its commitment to customers.